suryakakurati/ml-comparison-platform/README.md

 # ML Model Comparison Platform

+> 🧠 **AI-Assisted Development Notice**
+>
+> This project was developed by [Your Name] with assistance from Anthropic's Claude AI for code generation, optimization, and documentation support.
+> All implementation decisions, testing, and integrations were conducted and verified by the developer.

 A production-ready Flask web application for training, comparing, and optimizing machine learning models with an intuitive, modern interface.

 ## Features